dankovacek/bcub/setup_scripts/README.md

 extension:
 &gt;`$ sudo -u postgres psql`

-Switch to the ‘basins’ database
+Switch to the ‘basins’ database:
 &gt;`postgres=# \c basins`

 Enable the PostGIS extension:
 &gt;`postgres=# CREATE EXTENSION postgis;`

 Allow password authentication for the postgres user.
-This is required for the `create_database.py` script to connect to the database.
+This is required for the `build_database.py` script to connect to the database.
 Edit the `pg_hba.conf` file (/etc/postgresql/15/main/pg\_hba.conf) and change the line (near the bottom of the file, note you may have version 14 instead of 15):